Zunaeed-Imran/ShopEasy/README.md

 - make redux store file.
 - make cart slice file.
 - in main.jsx file add Provider and PersistGate fro redux.
+- make the condation for add to cart in cartSlice.js file.
 - 24:00